azusaaz/Chatty/README.md

 # Chatty Project

-Chatty is a React app that allows users to communicate with each other without having to register accounts.
+Chatty is a React app that allows users to communicate with each other without having accounts.

  *** Currently no persistent database is involved. ***